miguelmota/ethereum-development-with-go-book/en/GLOSSARY.md

 The hashing algorithm used in Ethereum.

+## Kovan

+A proof-of-authority testnet on the Ethereum blockchain.
+Supported by Parity only.

 ## Ledger

 An append-only record store, where records are immutable and may hold more general information than financial records.